rstats-wtf/wtf-2020-rsc/README.md

 * Iterating well, esp. with purrr *game time decision*

 ## Feedback and communication

+https://gitter.im/what-they-forgot/wtf-2020-rsc is our chat room.
+Good for live chat during the workshop.
+Feel free to ignore if you are overstimulated already.

 [Issues](https://github.com/rstudio-conf-2020/what-they-forgot/issues) <-- all are encouraged to open issues as we go.
 This is actually tremendously helpful to us!
 Examples of issue-worthy thoughts: